 Since when does your interest in football originate?

 – In fact, I always liked football.
 I come from a family of players, my uncles, my grandparents, my mother, they always took me to the edge of the field, so it’s an old passion.
-I have a cousin who also expired a lot.
-He is also a professional player, so I always loved football.
+I have a cousin, he is also a professional player, so I always loved football.
 But I couldn’t imagine playing as a professional.
 I liked to play in my neighborhood, with friends.
 I was a little shy, I was ashamed to train.
 People laughed at me.
 I didn’t feel well in soccer schools.

 You have played for many football clubs, among other things, you played for a Serbian FC Vojvodina, what memories you carry from here?